MEEMIX-STUDIO/QR_CODE/README.md

 📱 QR_CODE

-โปรเจกต์นี้เป็นเว็บไซต์สร้างและแสดง QR Code ง่ายๆ ที่คุณสามารถนำไปใช้สร้างโค้ดจากข้อความ/ลิงก์ต่างๆ ได้อย่างรวดเร็ว โดยใช้เทคโนโลยีเว็บพื้นฐาน (HTML/CSS/JS)
+This project is a simple QR Code generator website that allows you to quickly create QR codes from text or URLs.
+It is built using basic web technologies (HTML, CSS, and JavaScript).

 .

-🎯 ฟีเจอร์หลัก
+🎯 Key Features

-✔️ สร้าง QR Code จากข้อความหรือ URL
+✔️ Generate QR Codes from text or URLs
-✔️ แสดงผล QR Code ทันทีบนหน้าเว็บ
+✔️ Instantly display the QR Code on the web page
-✔️ ใช้งานง่าย แค่พิมพ์ข้อมูล → คลิกสร้าง
-✔️ รองรับการพิมพ์/ดาวน์โหลดโค้ดเพื่อนำไปใช้งานจริง
+✔️ Easy to use — just type your data → click generate ✔️ Supports printing or downloading the QR Code for real-world use

 .

-🚀 วิธีใช้งาน
+🚀 How to Use

-⭐ Clone หรือ ดาวน์โหลด ZIP จาก GitHub
+⭐ Clone or Download ZIP from GitHub

 git clone https://github.com/MEEMIX-STUDIO/QR_CODE.git

-📂 เปิดไฟล์ index.html ด้วยเว็บเบราว์เซอร์ (Chrome / Safari / Edge)
+📂 Open the index.html file in a web browser (Chrome / Safari / Edge)

-✍️ กรอกข้อความหรือลิงก์
+✍️ Enter your text or URL

-🔍 คลิกปุ่ม “Generate” เพื่อดูผล QR Code
+🔍 Click the “Generate” button to view the QR Code

 .

-🔄 ขยายโปรเจกต์ได้อย่างไร

-คุณสามารถพัฒนาฟีเจอร์เพิ่มเติม เช่น:
+🔄 How to Extend the Project

+You can enhance this project with additional features such as:

-✨ เลือกขนาด QR Code
+✨ Select QR Code size
-🎨 ปรับสีพื้นหลังและ Foreground
+🎨 Customize background and foreground colors
-📥 บันทึก/ดาวน์โหลดเป็น PNG/SVG
+📥 Save or download as PNG/SVG
-📱 เพิ่มตัวสแกน QR Code ในหน้าเว็บ
+📱 Add a built-in QR Code scanner on the webpage

 .

-💬 ขอบคุณที่มาใช้โปรเจกต์นี้!

-หากคุณชอบโปรเจกต์นี้ — อย่าลืม ⭐ Star และ Fork เพื่อสนับสนุน ✨
+💬 Thank You for Using This Project!
+If you like this project, don’t forget to ⭐ Star and Fork it to show your support ✨